IBM-Security/verify-operator/README.md

 ### Configuring the Operator

-In order to configure the operator an IBMSecurityVerify custom resource must be created.
+In order to configure the operator for a specific IBM Security Verify tenant an IBMSecurityVerify custom resource must be created.
 This custom resource must be created in the Kubernetes namespace in which the IBM Security Verify operator is running.

 The following example (ibm-security-verify.yaml) shows an IBMSecurityVerify custom resource: